Jul 5, 2022

 2022 Fed Stress Test Found Large Banks in U.S. Well-Positioned to Weather Potential Recession

 When the Federal Reserve announced the results of its annual bank stress tests in June, confirming that large U.S. banks have the capital reserves necessary to withstand even a severe economic recession.
-Though the most extreme stress test forecast potential recession losses of more than $600 billion dollars, the results confirmed that those banks’ remaining capital levels would be more than sufficient to satisfy current regulatory requirements.
+Though the most extreme stress test forecasted potential recession losses of more than $600 billion dollars, the results confirmed that those banks’ remaining capital levels would be more than sufficient to satisfy current regulatory requirements.

 This year’s test was more stringent than 2001’s, with the most extreme hypothetical including a “severe global recession” and unemployment levels at 10 percent – more than double the current rate.
 The scenario also envisioned a 55 percent drop in U.S. stock prices and a 40 percent collapse in commercial real estate values.